-The implementation of a government's collicies or regulations usually takes a long time.
-This normally allows an incurrentime to analyze the impact(s) and take the appropriate actions.
-Time for analyzes and action may not be available where implementation of changes occurs quickly, is not for been, or is made retroactively effective.
-In these cases, the adverse scenario may as modeled in the stub year if the scenario is plausible in that time period.
+The implementation of a government's policies or regulations usually takes a long time.
+This normally allows an insurer time to analyze the impact(s) and take the appropriate actions.
+Time for analysis and action may not be available where implementation of changes occurs quickly, is not foreseen, or is made retroactively effective.
+In these cases, the adverse scenario may be modeled in the stub year if the scenario is plausible in that time period.